bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 20°
+- 19°
 - Clear
-- 70% humidity
+- 75% humidity
 - 5 mph wind
 - 0% cloud cover
-- 33 AQI 🟩
+- 31 AQI 🟩
-- 0.03 inches of snow expected in the next 48 hours
+- 0.33 inches of snow and 0.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>